Mickekofi/EyeTubeBot/Documentation_For_End_User/Terms_and_Conditions.md

 - No refunds will be granted for unused portions of a subscription period or for failure to verify your subscription within the allotted timeframe.

+## Act 5. **Sponsorship and Service Policy**

+- In the event that EyeTubeBot secures ongoing financial support from sponsors, our service policy will be revised to offer all services within the bot free of charge.
+There will be no premium or paid tiers; all features will be accessible to every user without restriction.

+- This policy shift will be based on a formal agreement between the sponsor and EyeTubeBot.
+Any changes, including the removal of paid services, will be communicated to users and implemented in accordance with the terms of that agreement.

 ## Act 5. **Service Modifications**

 - We reserve the right to modify and update any part of **EyeTubeBot** at any time.